PixelHole/Chip-13/Documentation/instructions/Instruction arguments.md

 #### 3. Register or value
-this is for instructions that primarily require a value to perform their operation. so you can either pass a register (for its contents to be read and used as value) or a direct value (to be used in the operation). examples include: add (or any mathematical) instruction : the second and third arguments could either be a register or a value jump instructions : the jump argument could either be a register or a value
+this is for instructions that primarily require a value to perform their operation. so you can either pass a register (for its contents to be read and used as value), a direct value (to be used in the operation) or a [label](../Tutorials/Labels.md).

+examples include:
+add (or any mathematical) instruction : the second and third arguments could either be a register or a value jump instructions : the jump argument could either be a register or a value